michfranchini/Enterprise-Detection-Monitoring-Lab/README.md

 This project simulates a segmented enterprise environment to study the complete defensive kill chain: **Attack → Detect → Respond**.

-Unlike classic SIEM labs, this one implements a custom **SOAR** layer: when Wazuh detects an attack, it automatically instructs the pfSense firewall to ban the attacker's IP. **Zero human intervention**.
+Unlike classic SIEM labs, this one implements a custom **SOAR-style automated response workflow** layer: when Wazuh detects an attack, it automatically instructs the pfSense firewall to ban the attacker's IP. **Zero human intervention**.

 **Goal**: Replicate the capabilities of a modern SOC, from log collection to automated response.